-National Archives Statement on Improving Services to Researchers at the National Archives Building in Washington, DC
+Statement on Improving Services to Researchers at Washington, DC building

 Washington, DC…The National Archives and Records Administration (NARA) continually looks at ways to improve and increase our services to visitors and researchers.
 We conduct this review to ensure that we continue to provide the highest level of services to our regular clientele and to extend our services to potential users with different backgrounds and expectations.

 It’s come to our attention that our researcher community may have received erroneous information about our plans for some adjustments to the Archives I research rooms.
 The following information is an outline of what we are considering.

 Are you reducing the size of the Finding Aids/Consultation Room?